Two theorems on point-flat incidences: Projective geometry and essential dimension

 \section{Projective geometry and essential dimension}

 In this section, we fix notation and review some basic facts of projective geometry, as well as results and definitions we need from \cite{lund2016essential}.
-Note that it is sufficent to work in projective space rather than affine space, since we can always embed a set of points in affine space into projective space without changing the number of $r$-rich flats, or the number of flats spaned by the points.
+For convenience, we work in the $d$-dimensional real projective space $\mathbb{P}^d(\mathbb{R})$ instead of real affine space.
+This does not affect any of the results.

 The span of a set $X $ is the smallest flat that contains $X$, and is denoted $\overline{X}$.
 We denote by $\overline{\Lambda,\Gamma}$ the span of $\Lambda \cup \Gamma$.
 It is a basic fact of projective geometry that, for any flats $\Lambda, \Gamma$,